kuttaineh/unknotted/README.md

 ### How shall the social contract be defined?
 Governments are for establishing and maintaining order.
 States are about conferring privilege.
 If you doubt the third point then consider the lobbying industry.

-For the last half millennium [Classical Liberals](https://youtu.be/iU-8Uz_nMaQ) have been working to remove state enabled privilege.
+For the past several hundred years some of the [Classical Liberals](https://youtu.be/iU-8Uz_nMaQ) have been working to remove state enabled privilege.
 It's the hope of this author that expanding the recognized rights of wo|men to include an explicit portion of nature universally would resolve not only conflicts between people but also enable the same to always have a fallback position in any negotiation.
 For more on this set see https://bigthink.com/thinking/classical-liberalism-explained/.

 ### With regard to government
 From where does the power to set and grow government come?
 As time progresses does the locus of control remain with citizens: the families and communities they represent; or, does it migrate into the state enabled legal fictions which are corporations and unelected bureaucracies?
 The best government is the one where [decisions](https://youtu.be/GD0moAiq22k) are made at the most local competent level possible.